 We define content in our collection as the total number of approved images (photographs, vectors and illustrations) and footage (in number of clips) in our library at the end of the period.
-We exclude content from this collection metric that is not uploaded directly to our site but is available for license by our customers through an application program interface, custom content and certain content that may be licensed for editorial use only.
-Prior to December 31, 2022, this metric only included approved images and footage clips on shutterstock.com at the end of the period.
+We exclude content from this collection metric that is not uploaded directly to our site but is available for license by our customers through an application program interface, content from our Studios business and AI generated content.
+Prior to December 31, 2022, this metric only included approved images and footage clips in our library on shutterstock.com at the end of the period.
 We believe that our large selection of high-quality content enables us to attract and retain customers and drives our network effect.

-The following table summarizes our key operating metrics, which are unaudited, for the years ended December 31, 2022, 2021 and 2020:
+The following table summarizes our key operating metrics, which are unaudited, for the years ended December 31, 2023, 2022 and 2021: